raiKaustubh/telegram-web-disappearing-photos/README.md

 > 3. Must work on `web.telegram.org/a` (version A), not version K or others
 > 4. Must send **photos** specifically (not videos, gifs, docs, or other file types)
 > 5. Must be able to send photos **programmatically** (not require manual UI interaction)
+>
+> The exact assignment submission code can be found in the [`assignment`](../../tree/assignment) branch.
+The main branch includes an additional UI component (Extension Popup) for ease of use, but it internally uses the same [programmatic JavaScript API](#via-javascript-api) that fulfills the assignment requirements.

 ## Table of Contents